Oregon Coast Scholars

 If selected, recipients receive a full-tuition scholarship for up to two years to attend OCCC.
 Recipients will be expected to pay course fees and purchase textbooks and course materials.
 Oregon Coast Scholars recipients who meet the renewal criterial are eligible for a second year of funding.

 - Attend high school in Lincoln County or reside within Oregon Coast’s district

-- Earn a cumulative, unweighted GPA of 3.5 or better (as of first semester/quarter grades of final year in high school)
+- Have a cumulative, unweighted GPA of 3.0 or better at the end of the first semester of your senior year

-- Be on track to earn a regular high school diploma (students with modified diplomas are not eligible)
+- Be on track to earn a high school diploma

 - Enroll full-time (12-18 credits) at Oregon Coast the fall that immediately follows high school graduation